January 17, 2022

 Yes, they may be overprescribed by some professionals lacking the knowledge necessary to correctly diagnose and treat ADHD.
-And yes, more and more students routinely abuse these drugs to enhance their performance on an exam or particular assignment.
+And yes, some students routinely abuse these drugs to enhance their performance on an exam or particular assignment.

-But when used as prescribed by competent professionals, ADHD medications can significantly improve life for those who suffer daily with the challenges of the condition—a fact that is often lost in the current media environment.
+But when used as prescribed by competent professionals, ADHD medications can significantly improve life for those who suffer with the daily challenges of the condition—a fact that is often lost in media reports.

 What Can ADHD Medications Do?

 For starters, medication cannot cure ADHD, but it can help those who have been diagnosed with the condition manage some of the most challenging symptoms, including the following: